swbuchanan/implied-stock-distributions/README.md

 The set of European option prices across strikes for a given maturity $T$ implies a risk-neutral probability density function of the price $S_T$ of the underlying asset at the maturity.

 This project uses several years of daily SPX option chain data to extract the market-implied risk-neutral pdfs for options with 1 day maturities, 7 day maturities, and 28 day maturities.
-Using the Breeden-Litzenberger relation, which says that the implied pdf is given by the second partial derivative of price at maturity with respect to strike:
+Using the Breeden-Litzenberger formula, which says that the implied pdf is given by the second partial derivative of price at maturity with respect to strike:
 $f_Q(K) = e^{rT} \frac{\partial^2 C(K, T)}{\partial K^2},$
 we numerically recover the pdf.